GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIAuthUserScript.rst

 you only wish to deal with supplying the user credentials for authenticating the user.

-If using at least Apache 2.2, other Apache modules implementing custom authentication mechanisms can also make use of the authentication provider if they are using the corresponding Apache C API for accessing them.
+Other Apache modules implementing custom authentication mechanisms can also make use of the authentication provider if they are using the corresponding Apache C API for accessing them.

 More detailed information on using the WSGIAuthUserScript directive can be found in :doc:`../user-guides/access-control-mechanisms`.